[Solved] WD external hard drive won’t mount on Mac

 5. Go through the recovered files and make sure all desired files are back.

-Step 2: Fix WD external hard drive not mounting on Mac by reformatting
+Step 2: Fix WD external hard drive not mounting/showing up/recognized/detected on Mac by reformatting

 1. Go to Applications > Utilities > Disk Utility.